Semiparametric adaptive estimation under informative sampling: Conclusion

 \section{Conclusion}

-This study proposed estimators for three different target parameters (i)--(iii) defined in Section \ref{sec:2.1} that attained the semiparametric efficiency bound under different settings: whether the size of the finite population $N$ is known; whether the information of $x$ for units of $\delta=0$ is available.
-The proposed adaptive estimators required specifying certain unknown functions.
-This study proposed working models that use idea concept based on the beta regression, which is reasonable and computationally feasible.
-The subsequent numerical study and the real data analysis showed that appropriate modeling of the sampling mechanism increased the efficiency of the estimators.
+We have proposed estimators for three different target parameters (i)--(iii) defined in \S \ref{sec:2.1} that can achieve the semiparametric efficiency bound under different settings: whether the size of the finite population $N$ is known; whether the information of $x$ for units of $\delta=0$ is available.
+The proposed adaptive estimators require specifying a model for the sampling weights.
+We have considered two working models: a parametric working model based on beta regression, which is reasonable and computationally feasible; nonparametric working model by using double/debiased machine learning.
+The subsequent numerical study and the real data analysis show that appropriate modeling of the sampling mechanism increased the efficiency of the estimators.

-Although the proposed estimators exhibit $\sqrt{N}$-consistency, there is a risk of being inferior to the Horvitz-Thompson estimator under incorrectly specified weight models.
-Furthermore, the efficiency of the proposed estimator depends on the accuracy of the working models; that is, it is locally efficient as explained in \cite{robins1994estimation}.
-To obtain robust weight models, nonparametric working models can be considered.
-Moreover, throughout this paper, it was assumed that there were no missing data in the sampled units.
-Thus, in the future, the proposed theory may be extended to a situation where certain variables are missing.